Sense of Place Training

 Help students think critically, collaborate meaningfully, and engage creatively with history, culture, and nature.

-Encourage students to ask questions, investigate, and form their own conclusions through active, meaningful exploration.
+Encourage students to ask questions, investigate, and form their own conclusions through meaningful exploration.

-Support students in finding their voice, exploring personal connections to place and history, and cultivating a sense of belonging in the classroom and beyond.
+Support students in finding their voice, exploring personal connections to place and history, and cultivating a sense of belonging.

 1. Beginning with Personal Connection